planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 GeoServer saves SLD information as plain text files in its data directory.
-These styles can be retrieved through the GeoServer web interface.
+You can edit them in place, but styles can be retrieved and managed more easily through the GeoServer web admin interface.

     Click the Styles link under Data on the left side of the page.

     Click the entry in the list called point.

     This brings up the Style Editor for this particular style.
-While we won't be editing this style now, take a look at it and refer back to it through the next few sections.
+While we won't be editing this style, but take a look at it and refer back to it through the next few sections.

 --------------------------------------------------